kgisl/pythonFDP/units/Unit_III_Notes.md

 				Enter the String to Concatenate:World
 				HelloWorld

-**5.String slices**
+**5. String slices**

-•	A substring of a string is called a slice
+-[] A substring of a string is called a slice
-•	A slice operation is used to refer the subpart of strings
+-[] A slice operation is used to refer the subpart of strings -[] The subset of a string can be taken from string by using [ ] operator

-•	The subset of a string can be taken from string by using [ ] operator **Example 1: Positive Indexing/Slicing**
+**Example 1: Positive Indexing/Slicing**

 **Program**